Estate Attorney Dealing with Litigation

-- Creditors Claims.
+- Creditors’ Claims.
 Claims against the estate can be real and a necessity for legitimate recovery.
-Conversely some wrongdoers will make false claims into an estate – false claims that must be defended.
+Conversely some wrongdoers will make false claims on an estate, and these false claims must be defended.

 - Life Insurance, Jointly Held Assets, 401k and IRA disputes.
-Disputes regarding ownership of life insurance, jointly held assets, 401k and IRA assets are often offshoots from Will Contests and Trusts Contests.
-Life Insurance, Jointly Held Assets, 401k and IRA disputes are often subject to a different set of rules than Will Contests and Trusts Contests.
-Here again experience counts.
+Disputes regarding ownership of life insurance, jointly held assets, 401k and IRA assets are often offshoots from will contests and trusts contests.
+Life insurance, jointly held assets, 401k and IRA disputes are often subject to a different set of rules than will contests and trusts contests.
+Here again experience of our estate attorneys counts.

 - Power of Attorney Issues.
 Estates can often be looted by the wrongful use of powers of attorney prior to the decedent’s death.
 These cases present particular problems of discovery.
-Problems that are not impossible to resolve – but still serious.
+Our experienced Sacramento estate attorneys know these are problems that are not impossible to resolve – but they are still serious.

 - Fraudulent Transfer.
 Hackard Law regularly prosecutes fraudulent transfer cases.
 There are often instances where a caregiver, relative or some other individual has perpetrated undue influence and taken property.
-In these cases we may pursue whoever took the property directly as well as who received it from the wrongdoer.
+In these cases, our estate lawyers may pursue the person who took the property as well as those who received it from the wrongdoer.

 - Real Estate Partition Actions.
 The heirs of an estate may inherit real property that may be owned with other individual(s).
 If one or more of the owners desire to sell while some don’t, there may be the need to initiate a court order sale of the asset.
 California law has particular rules that apply when there is a Partition action between the holder of a life estate and the owners of the remainder interest.